 DIFFUSER- This next procedure is one that people need to learn about, and then learn to stay away from.
 It's important to know which brands use this procedure, called a diffuser.
 This method is often described as a 'modern' or an 'efficient procedure', as they don't like to advertise the use of a diffuser, and I'm not surprised why.
 Diffusers usually are made by a Spanish company named Tomsa Destil, and they look like large storage containers.
 This method normally doesn't even cook the agave pinas in the process of making tequila.
 A diffuser is the ultimate industrialized and efficient, mass produced agave soul-killing method of quickly producing tequila often within one day.
 This method of using this multimillion-dollar massive machine, called a diffuser, takes the soul away from the agave, kills most of the natural flavors and in my opinion, produces a bland, flat, boring, vodka like, minty, medicinal, fake and horrible tasting tequila.
 A diffuser is an industrialized mass production machine setup, that utilizes the fastest and most efficient procedures, stripping away the essence of the agave in the process.
 This is used to basically make quick, normally cheap, junk tequila- that at best, is suitable for mixing only, in my opinion.
 Although Casa Dragones is a brand that is ridiculously expensive, but made in this very same way, it has great marketing and promotion, and has placed itself at the top echelon of diffuser tequila.

 Normally, underdeveloped raw agave is loaded into a shredder, via a conveyor belt and comes out as raw fiber.
-It enters the enclosed diffuser where it is sprayed (pressure washed) with hot water to extract some of the carbohydrate starches out of the agave, sometimes using chemicals as they heat and squeeze the sugars out of the dry agave fibers.
-This procedure does not heat or cook the juice enough, so in most cases the juice and fibers are quickly boiled (cooked) in a vertical autoclave to convert the carbohydrates to sugar, before the aquamiel heads to fermentation.
+It enters the enclosed diffuser where it is sprayed (pressure washed) with hot water to extract some of the carbohydrate starches out of the agave, and squeeze the sugars out of the dry agave fibers.
+This procedure does not heat or cook the juice enough, so in most cases the juice and fibers are quickly boiled (cooked) in a vertical autoclave to convert the carbohydrates to sugar, and sometimes using chemicals as they heat, before the aquamiel heads to fermentation.
+Sometimes there is no heating (cooking) of the agave juice in autoclaves, but instead it is heated in a vat with chemicals.
 Distillation is often, but not always done with a column still (which coincidentally is used to make vodka).
 Column stills are used to 'continuously' distill the juice until it becomes that bland, flat, agave soulless taste, that some describe as 'agavodka'.
 This is all a rushed and fast procedure, and at the end, the bagazo that comes out of the diffusor is left with less than 5% sugar, and some say the diffuser gets close to 99% of the sugars.
 Diffused juice often leaves a bitter, and 'chemical-like' or 'medicinal' taste and/or aftertaste, and I've never had one I like.
 The nature of diffused juice, coincides with using additives to 'try to make it taste legitimate', and often has a fake pine chemical aroma.

 So after this quick and horrible industrialized process, it's all ready to bottle, and your Casa Dragones, Jose Cuervo or Sauza is all ready to go.
 Usually large brands like Sauza, Herradura, Cazadores and Jose Cuervo utilize this method for some of their brands, as well as NOM 1416- Distillery Productos Finos de Agave, which also utilizes a diffuser in the same distillery as Casamigos, Clase Azul and others.
 Which products it's used on there, .....you decide.
 The diffuser method is considered the microwave of cooking.
 You can cook a turkey in a microwave, but if you had a choice...... would you want to?
 It makes a low quality product, and do yourself a favor and stay clear.
 I believe this method 'disrespects' the agave itself, and these procedures embarrass the great spirit of Mexico, it's amazing agave spirits, and its traditions.
 Always buy only 100% agave and although diffuser unfortunately falls into this category, learn who uses this horrendous process and buy quality tequila instead, that tastes like tequila and is made with some respect for the agave, which we all love.
 Unfortunately it is easy for distilleries to 'blend in' sourced (bought) diffuser juice from another distillery, and simply keep the traditionally made tequila's NOM on the bottle.
 This would be more profitable for distilleries doing this, and to make matters worse they would probably need to slip in additives, to get the diffuser juice to taste more like cooked agave.
 This is completely unethical in my opinion, and this is another reason to know your distilleries, and who might pull something like that.
 Agave and tequila lovers, need to learn about this procedure and stay away from the brand's that utilize this diffuser method.
 Another downside of diffuser use, is the facilities that use diffusers, utilize much less manpower, thus supplying less jobs to Mexican workers, as this is almost an automated procedure.
 It is our job as lovers of Tequila, to educate the people who are not aware of this poor quality, industrialized procedure.